kamialie/education/git/README.md

 **git rm** \<file\> - remove file from working directory and stage the removal

 + [--cached] \<file\> - remove file from stagin area, but not from working directory (for example forgot to add to gitignore)
-+ **git rm** log/\\\*.log - can pass files, directories and file-glob patterns, backslash before start in necessary, as git applies its own filename expansion in addition to shell's expansion
+	- log/\\\*.log - can pass files, directories and file-glob patterns, backslash before start in necessary, as git applies its own filename expansion in addition to shell's expansion

 **git mv** \<file_from\> \<file_to\> - convenience command, applies **mv**, removal of old name and staging of new new (will appear as **renamed** in **git status**)